saucelabs/sauce-school/codelabs/Module2_SauceConnect.md

 In this section, you will learn about using **high availability tunnels**.
 These are persistent tunnels that are always available to an organization or team (they are't stopped after a test).

-Typically, instances of the high availability tunnel are created and spun up with the same name (on the same server or different servers), typically as a shared tunnel so users in an organization can access tunnels as needed without having to start their own.

 This lesson covers:

 * How to start a new shared tunnel alongside an existing tunnel, with the same name
 * How to update Java test code to run your test through a shared tunnel by updating the `--no-remove-colliding-tunnels` capability.

+Typically, instances of the high availability tunnel are created and spun up with the same name (on the same server or different servers) as a shared tunnel so users in an organization can access tunnels as needed without having to start their own.

-To follow along, edit the code to run a test using [this example test written](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/java/Mod4/4.06) in Java, JUnit4, with Maven and InteliiJ.
+To follow along, edit the code to run a test using [this example test written](https://github.com/walkerlj0/sauceconnect-github-actions) in Java, JUnit4, with Maven and InteliiJ.
 (Copy the tests in `/java/Mod4/4.06` and run your tests from there).

 ### Start High Availability Tunnels